Skip to Main Content

 Exercise

-Perform a basic search of any topic on the library's catalog (Primo) and in CINAHL or a database of your choice from the Nursing category list available from the library's homepage.
+Perform a basic search of any topic in CINAHL or a database of your choice from the Nursing category list available from the library's homepage.
 Click on the titles and links to PDF full texts including the Check for Full Text Availability link.

 Library Liaison for Nursing Students & Faculty